 Celiac Disease Research

-Through ongoing research and clinical trials, the Center is helping health care professionals to recognize celiac disease and helping celiac patients to better manage their symptoms.
+Through ongoing research and clinical trials, the Center is helping health care professionals to recognize celiac disease and helping patients with celiac disease to better manage their symptoms.

-The Center for Celiac Research and Treatment at MGHfC is currently recruiting for an exciting research study known as the CDGEMM study!
-Newborns and infants who have a first-degree relative (father, mother, or sibling) with diagnosed celiac disease are eligible to participate.
+The Center for Celiac Research and Treatment at MGfC is currently recruiting for an exciting research study known as the CDGEMM study.
+Newborns and infants who have a first-degree relative (father, mother or sibling) with diagnosed celiac disease are eligible to participate.
 This multi-center effort is aimed at identifying patterns in gut bacteria that may one day be able to predict and/or prevent the onset of celiac disease.

 Mucosal Immunology and Biology Research Center